qrutyy/ls-bdd/README.md

 Although the log-structured concept is well known, the details of its implementation remain insufficiently studied.
 This framework explores the efficiency and behavior of various data structures used in LS-based systems.

-The framework provides a modifiable block device driver where the LS's underlying data structures can be added or modified.
+The framework provides a modifiable block device driver in which the LS underlying data structures can be added or modified.
 The current version of the driver includes several already implemented data structures in both **lock-free** and **synchronous** versions: **B+-tree**, **RB-tree**, **Skiplist**, and **Hashtable**.

 The driver is based on BIO request management and supports BIO splitting (i.e., different block sizes for operations, such as 4 KB writes and 16 KB reads).